 Paying by credit card will also give you extra protection.
 If you spent more than £100 on your credit card, whether online or in-store, then you’re automatically protected under Section 75 of the Consumer Credit Act.
 This means you can speak to your credit card company about getting a refund if you run into a problem with your purchase that has not been dealt with adequately by the retailer.

-If you are planning to use a credit card to finance your cosmetics and skincare shopping, you may want to compare 0% credit cards.
 Choosing a 0% interest credit card could save you money on purchases you make by offering a long interest free period and low APR.
 It’s always worth remembering that a credit card requires regular repayments.
 You can accrue hefty interest and fees if you do not pay back the full amount.

 Find the best credit card for you, whether you're looking for 0% card for balance transfers or purchases or day to day spending and rewards